-Special education students at the Greeley campus will find the Center's storage of materials and data processing of annotated bibliographical listings most helpful in their studies and research.
+Special education students at the Greeley campus will find the Center's storage of materials and information services most helpful in their studies and research.
 The Center is most anxious to put within the reach of students and educators alike an ever-expanding wealth of the latest in instructional materials.